I recently to fostered puppies, through my local humane society, while they became healthy enough for their forever home.

 Braving a look around, the nocturnal pup found a playmate beyond a nearby hallway mirror.
-Exploration, pouncing, and admiration all unfolded with synchrony.
+Exploration, pouncing, and admiration all unfolded.

 Too often, play is seen by adults as a loss of productivity, often best for a hint of humor.
 Extensive seriousness negates the power of the imperfect action that is learning!